semente-de/hugo-site-backend/content/lab/what-if.md

 #    hidden: false # only hide on current single page
 ---

-Felipe (semente) and Ed King (University of Bristol) were invited by the [Knowle West Media Centre](https://kwmc.org.uk/) to participate on the first of a new series of events.
+Felipe (semente) and Ed King (University of Bristol) were invited by the [Knowle West Media Centre](https://kwmc.org.uk/) to participate in the first of a new series of events.
 It was titled "[What if...?
 Seeds of Tomorrow Growing Today](https://www.eventbrite.co.uk/e/what-if-tickets-1015221824807)".
 Knowle West is a media centre with a [long history](https://kwmc.org.uk/about/history/) of community-oriented projects.
 The event was "a collective exploration of community tech plus arts.
 A place to grow connections and be inspired by the seeds of possible tomorrows happening today."

 [![What If...](https://www.knowlewest.co.uk/wp-content/uploads/2024/09/MicrosoftTeams-image-2048x1024.png)](https://www.eventbrite.co.uk/e/what-if-tickets-1015221824807)